PUMPKIN LASAGNA RECIPE

 For a more refined, autumn-inspired touch, try adding roughly chopped walnuts or hazelnuts between the layers, or finish the top with a few fresh rosemary needles.
 If you enjoy experimenting, you’ll find more seasonal ideas in our vegan recipes and healthy Mediterranean dishes, perfect for adding variety to your menu without giving up on taste.

-FAQs ABOUT PUMPKIN LASAGNA
+FAQs PUMPKIN LASAGNA

 Can I prepare this lasagna ahead of time?